visipedia/iwildcam_comp/readme.md

 ### Format Details

-We provide an instance mask for each detected object by MegaDetector (which is stored in `metadata/iwildcam2022_megadetector_results.json`).
-For each image in the `train` or `test` direcotry with name `<ID>.jpg`, if there are any objects detected in the image, its corresponding instance masks will be stored in the `instance_masks/<ID>.png`.
+We provide an instance mask for each detected object by MegaDetector (detected objects are stored in `metadata/iwildcam2022_mdv4_detections.json`).
+For each image in the `train` or `test` directory with name `<ID>.jpg`, if there are any objects detected in the image, its corresponding instance masks will be stored in the `instance_masks/<ID>.png`.
 The instance mask details are stored in a single channel PNG image.
 The pixels in the PNG image are 1-indexed and indicate which detection they belong to (`0` is reserved for background).
 The indices follow the same order as the detections in MegaDetector's output (addressed by `['images']['detections']`).
 When there are overlapping instances, we only preserve the ID of the instance with the higher detection confidence (`'conf'` field).

 ### Other Useful links